ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/map_server/configuring-costmap-filter-info-server.md

 # Costmap Filter Info Server { #costmap-filter-info-server }

-The costmap filter info server is responsible for providing information about the [Costmap Filters](../../../migration/Foxy.md#costmap-filters) being used in the navigation stack.
+The costmap filter info server is responsible for providing information about the [Costmap Filters][foxy-to-galactic-costmap-filters] being used in the navigation stack.
 It publishes costmap filter mask specific metadata on a configured topic.
 This metadata is used by other components in the system to interpret the values in the costmap filter masks.

 ## Costmap Filter Info Server Parameters